 - Gungahlin (ACT)

 ABOUT THE SCHEME: Our produce box scheme follows the Community Supported Agriculture (CSA) model, and aims to, as directly as possible, connect Farmers and Eaters.
 Subscribers are asked to commit to the thirteen week season and purchase in advance, a share of the Farmers’ produce.
-They then receive fruit, vegetables and nuts as they are harvested, often the day they are harvested, each week for the season.
+They then receive fruit, vegetables, herbs and nuts as they are harvested, often the day they are harvested, each week for the season.
+In the leaner months preserved fruit and vegetables may also be provided to supplement the fresh supplies.
 Consumers commit to supporting farmers through the season and share the ups and downs of food production.

 Southern Harvest is committed to facilitating this link between Farmer and Eaters by aggregating local produce, to provide a greater variety than one small farm could sustain, while expanding market opportunities for small farmers and ensuring they receive fair retail prices for their food.

 The scheme is in it’s fourth year and we are excited by the ongoing growth and potential.
 We have seen an amazing variety of produce over the past three years, and the sustainable growth of our of local farms and food community.
 Subscribers have enjoyed the opportunity to sample new and often unfamiliar vegetables while learning about seasonal food production in their region.
 As the produce is direct from the farm it is as fresh as could be possible, and as we prioritise regeneratively grown, clean and chemical free produce, it can’t get any better.